 Therefore as the Holy Spirit says, “Today when you hear His voice, do not harden your hearts as in the rebellion, on the day of testing in the wilderness, where your fathers put me to the test and saw my works for forty years.

 One verse says it was the Holy Spirit and the other says it was God.
 Thus the Holy Spirit is God.
 And so we see that there is only one God.
 We also see that the Father is God, Jesus is God and the Holy Spirit is God.
-And that in a nutshell is the doctrine of the Trinity.
+And that is the doctrine of the Trinity.

 Copyright © 2018 StayCatholic.com